grumat/bmt/docs/gpio.md

 ## Available Methods

-A complete set of methods are provided to operate a GPIO pin, regardless of it's initial state.
+All basic operations common to a GPIO are provided by the `AnyPin<>` data-type.
+Note that all methods are static, so no instance is required (Actually the instances are implemented as hardware registers inside the chip design).

 ### The `Io()` Method

-Returns a pointer to the `GPIO_TypeDef*` structure, which allows low level access to the GPIO registers.
+Returns a reference to the `GPIO_TypeDef` structure, which allows for low level access to the GPIO registers.

 ### The `SetupPinMode()` Method